A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 E8 Futures requires a $2,000 safety net buffer before your first payout.
 Alpha Futures has no safety net requirement.

-Overall, E8 Futures scores higher (72 vs 67) on our trader-friendliness index.
+Overall, E8 Futures scores higher (73 vs 67) on our trader-friendliness index.
 Key advantages: lower starting cost, faster path to funded.
-That said, Alpha Futures wins on better profit split, fewer trading restrictions.
+That said, Alpha Futures wins on better profit split, more lenient inactivity policy.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.